 1.15 CUSTOMER SATISFACTION AND COMPLAINTS

 This process ensures that internal or external customer requirements are consistently satisfied in all product- and service-related processes of PhilRice Central Experiment Station, and that complaints are properly handled and evaluated.
-Monitoring tools such as survey forms, web surveys, interviews, and other forms of documentation shall be developed to evaluate whether the sets of quality objectives based on identified customer needs are met.
+Monitoring tools such as survey forms, interviews, and other forms of documentation shall be developed to evaluate whether the sets of quality objectives based on identified customer needs are met.

 What is the scope of customer feedback and who should do it?